5eqn/elaboration-scala/README.md

 [elaboration-zoo](https://github.com/AndrasKovacs/elaboration-zoo) partially rewritten with Scala3.

+## Comment Logic

+In each file, important differences from the previous one are commented.

+For example, in `implicit.insert`, `Elaboration.scala` is the only file that has comment, which means the other files remain unchanged relative to the previous chapter `implicit.model`.

 ## Major Differences

 - Difficulty curve of mine is not as steep as the original